 Take your own bag and containers for your groceries, buy products in glass or carton, reuse the bags and packaging where you can.
 Fruit, vegetables, even bread can be carried home in reusable containers.

-Change from liquid to solid – liquid needs to be stored in plastic bottles.
+Change from liquid to solid shampoo and soap – liquid needs to be stored in plastic bottles.

 Consider powder detergent instead of a liquid one.